Harshit2747/vsdsquadron-mini-internship/README.md

         funct3  = 010
         imm     = 00010 (2)
         opcode  = 0100011
-  4. B-Type Instructions (e.g., BNE, BEQ)
+  4. B-Type Instructions:-These instructions are used to control program flow.
+It compares two operands stored in registers and branch to a destination address relative to the current Program Counter value. (e.g., BNE, BEQ)

    * Format: imm[12|10:5] rs2 rs1 funct3 imm[4:1|11] opcode
    * Example: BNE r0, r1, 20